oatybiscuit/Node-RED-HA-Solcast-JSONata/README.md

 - the remaining forecast energy (sum of forward periods not including this one)
 - solar-cumulative-percent value, as the ratio of current total actual solar energy to sum of all forecasts to this point: 85 means that actual solar energy so far is 85 percent of the forecasted value to this point in time
 - solar-day-percent value, as the ratio of current total actual solar energy to the entire day forecast
+- the forecast data *array*, of all periods with a non-zero forecast value, with each array half-hour period *item* being
+  - the start time as string "hh:mm" in local time
+  - the equivalent Unix millisecond
+  - forecast power values for low, shaded, median, high figures
+  - the actual energy (power equivalent) recorded for the period, if period ends before 'now'
+  - ratio of the actual solar to shaded forecast for the period as integer percentage
+  - 'upfc' and 'upact' Boolean flags, if a forecast update and if actual values have been recorded for this period
+  - 'isshaded' Boolean flag if this period is within the shading period array
+  - cumulative values for low, shaded, median and high forecasts, and for actual solar, as the summation of all periods upto and including this one
+  - 'cum_ratio' being the ratio between cumulative actual and cumulative shaded forecast to this point
+  - 'position', which is a string value indicating the current cumulative performance as one of:
+    - 'Low' - below Solcast low forecast figure
+    - 'Below' - between low and (low+shaded)/2
+    - 'Target' - between (low+shaded)/2 and (shaded+high)/2
+    - 'Above' - between (shaded+high)/2 and high
+    - 'High' - above Solcast high forecast figure

 </details>